-Gear up with binoculars and watch humpback whales tail slap, blow spray into the air and “pilot” from the shores of the Napali Coast in Kauai and Lahaina in Maui.
+Gear up with binoculars to watch humpback whales' tails slap, blow spray into the air and “pilot” from the shores of Kauai's Napali Coast and Lahaina on Maui.

 Add To My Travel Log

 Between January and May, about 5000 - 6000 humpback whales journey from the colder Alaskan ocean to the warm waters of Hawaii to give birth.
 Then they stay a few months to nurse their young.
 It’s really the ultimate maternity leave.